Smart cities using Internet of Things Solutions

 Copenhagen uses sensors to monitor the city’s bike traffic in real time, which provides valuable data on improving bike routes in the city.
 This is crucial, as more than 40% of the city’s residents commute by bike each day.
 (Meola)

 To save water, the drought-plagued town of Fountain View, California implemented the FlexNetcommunication system, iPERL residential and OMNI commercial meters to cut water usage by 23%.
-(Sensus.com, 2017).
+(Sensus.com, 2017), so so investment in water infrastructure os a key role in smart cities development.

 Another useful application, CitySense, uses sensors to save electricity by intuitively adjusting the brightness of street lights, based on the presence of automobiles and pedestrians.
 It is also “smart” enough to filter out interferences like animals and trees.
 (IBM.com)